Ken Webb Principal and Chief Executive

 William’s main responsibilities include ensuring on-going compliance with contract requirements, ensuring that contract targets are met and improving the quality of the participant experience on programmes.
 In addition, William is responsible for ensuring that all programmes are suitably resourced, that financial targets are met and that all budgets are adhered to.
 The Training and Innovation programmes which William is responsible for have an annual income of £9m.
 On average SERC has an annual enrolment of 1700 participants to full-time Training and Apprenticeship programmes and over 2000 staff from local businesses are upskilled and reskilled each year.

-Claire Henderson, Head of International, Quality, Excellence and Development
+Claire Henderson, Chief Officer Quality, Excellence and Development

 Claire has worked in Further and Higher Education for 22 years.
 Eleven years as a Lecturer in Sports Studies and a variety of management positions, six years as a Head of Quality, Excellence and Development and is currently the Head of International, Quality, Excellence and Development.
 In this role and as a member of the SERC College Management Team she has responsibility for providing professional strategic leadership in developing and maintaining a culture of continuous improvement and excellence in teaching and learning; she has devised and implemented quality assurance and improvement processes for Work Based Learning in the college ensuring that they comply with the requirements of the Education and Training Inspectorate and awarding organisation regulations.
 In addition she has responsibility for developing and ensuring effective implementation of an international strategy; for leading, managing and developing a professional CEIAG service and overseeing the coordination of competitions and student placements.